radhikasriv/blog3/content/about.md

 I'm so excited for the rest of my summer and for my next three years of college to see what I can learn and what new experiences I can have!

-This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
-The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).